Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 360

 Several new routes were introduced in readiness for the commencement of the central London congestion charge in February 2003, and of those the 360 is arguably the most unusual.
-Operations commenced on 25 January 2003 using a batch of cascaded early model Dart SLFs, unusually treated to route branding, as illustrated by LDP 65 (R465 LGH) turning into Vauxhall bus station on 24 January 2006, although some have subsequently lost it.
-These buses were also well ahead of their time in having had their roofs painted white when new for route 345 in 1997!
+Operations commenced on 25 January 2003 using a batch of cascaded early model Dart SLFs, unusually treated to route branding.

 The route is something of a museum route.
-Starting from the Royal Albert Hall, and also next to Imperial College, it operates via South Kensington (although not along Exhibition Road, where several museums are located), and then serves some previously unserved streets to reach Sloane Square.
+Starting from the Royal Albert Hall, and also next to Imperial College, it now even runs along Exhibition Road, where several museums are located, to reach South Kensington, and then serves some previously unserved streets to reach Sloane Square.
 Then the route operates via Pimlico, taking it past Chelsea Barracks and near Tate Britain, to Vauxhall, passing the MI5 building before passing through the less glamorous environs of Black Prince Road.
 The last museum on route is the Imperial War Museum, before buses arrive at Elephant & Castle.

 Navigation